 This webpage has been restored and achrived as course material for Dr. Derek Marsten's course, Implementing Alternative Energy.
 The author and tv guest expert got his start as an advocate of cleaner fuels when the moving van arrived to move him into his residence in Baltimore, Md.
 Hampden Moving & Storage was a long estalished, family owned business.
 He noticed that the trucks were same kind used everywhere and imagined if all the Baltimore movers, and really all large trucks, would ever be non-poluting.
-Most Baltimore movers are small businesses who really can't afford to retool their fleet if it only inflicts an added cost with no benefit.
+Most family run local residential Baltimore movers really can't afford to retool their fleet if it only inflicts an added cost with no benefit.
 His observation lead him to a life's work focused on improving the availability of new strategis to improve air quality in cities.
 Dr. Marsten has since created organizations that support clean energy efforts in both political and educational arenas.
 The complete reading list for this course is available from the professor's web page.

 This was the official website for the 2008 II World Fair of NGVs and H2Vs.

 Content is from the site's 2007 - 2008 archived pages.

 Exhibition - Master Conferences

 A gathering that guarantees information and business

 The II World Fair of NGVs and H2Vs will mobilize the always avid Italian public of the automotive industry and environment.
 The peninsula possesses the highest ratio vehicle/inhabitant in Europe.
 The Italian industry and family focus their attention daily on the automobile world.
 The national and regional promotion of the event ensures the visit of local people.
 The meeting will be strongly publicized in the Piedmont, thanks to the support from regional, provincial and commune authorities; for instance, city and outskirts buses will be dressed with signs of the fair.